Salers tourism & sightseeing

-Salers dates its origins from almost 1000 years ago, but it was during the boom years of the 15th century that much of the current town was constructed.
-Salers describes itself as 'a black diamond on a green carpet', a quite appropriate description, because of the dark grey volcanic stone used for many of the buildings in the town.
+Salers has origins that can be traced back almost 1000 years ago, but it was during the boom years of the 15th century that much of the current town was constructed.
+Salers describes itself as 'a black diamond on a green carpet', a quite appropriate description, because of the dark grey volcanic stone used to build many of the beautiful buildings in the town.

-The most important buildings here that dominate Grand Place are the Town Hall and the Maison Baillage, both built in the local dark lava stone and featuring decorative towers.
-See also the Maison de la Ronade, and the Maison des Templiers which is now a small museum of local arts and traditions.
+The most important buildings here that dominate the Grand Place are the Town Hall and the Maison Baillage, both built in the local dark lava stone and featuring decorative towers.
+Other important buildings here include the Maison de la Ronade, and the Maison des Templiers which is now a small museum of local arts and traditions.

 Near the Grand Place is a 16th century church, entered by an earlier roman style porch.
 Inside the church there are several renowned 17th century Aubusson rugs and a 15th century mise au tombeau sculpture which is a very beautiful example of medieval religious art.

 In the streets around the centre of Salers you will discover many other impressive buildings and places of interest and lots of historical features such as ancient doorways and windows.
-The town was originally surrounded by 15th century ramparts, with two of the original gateways (the Porte du beffroi and the Porte de la Martille) are still visible.
+The town was originally surrounded by 15th century ramparts, and two of the original gateways through the defences (the Porte du beffroi and the Porte de la Martille) are still visible.
 The Porte du Beffroi with its clock, bell and campanile is particularly impressive.

 Note: there is also a race of cows called after 'Salers', which you are likely to see in the region, and a version of Cantal cheese (well known across France) called Salers - one of five AOC cheeses in the Auvergne region.
 These were originally bred by Tyssandier d'Escous, whose statue you can see in Salers.